monksedo/PsychicGame/README.md

-# Letter Guessing - Psychic Game
+# Letters Guessing - Psychic Game
 JavaScript Assignment - Create a Letters Guessing - Psychic Game.

 The goal of this assignment is to create a game that will randomly store a secret letter in memory, the game will give the user 9 trials to guess for a matching letter.